 Brown previously served as either defensive coordinator or coached in the secondary at McNeese State (2020), Old Dominion (2019), Louisville (2018), Alabama State (2002-07 and 2017), Birmingham Southern (2016), South Carolina (2012-15), Southern Mississippi (2010-11) and Texas Southern (2008).
 He also served as an assistant football strength coach at LSU in 2009.
 Brown started his collegiate coaching career in 2000 at his alma mater, Alabama A&M as a graduate assistant, before being promoted to outside linebackers coach in 2001.
 Brown also held two NFL training camp coaching internships, first with Seattle in 2004 and then with Kansas City in 2007.

 During his tenure at South Carolina where he coached defensive backs, Brown guided a secondary that helped the Gamecocks finish in the top 25 nationally in both scoring and total defense.
 South Carolina surrendered just 315.5 yards per game, which ranked 11th in the country in 2012.
 They also ranked 13th in the nation in scoring defense that season when, allowing only 18.2 points per game.
 The Gamecocks improved in 2013 and ranked 12th nationally in scoring defense (20.3 points per game).
 Brown's secondary contributed to South Carolina ranking third in the Southeastern Conference and 12th in the nation in pass defense in 2013, allowing 196.2 passing yards per game.
 The Gamecocks finished second in the SEC and 13th in the nation in interceptions with 18.
-In Columbia, In 2012, Brown tutored former Saints S D.J.
+In Columbia, in 2012, Brown tutored former Saints S D.J.
 Swearinger, who captured second-team All-SEC.

 With Brown coaching cornerbacks at Southern Mississippi, the defense helped lead the Golden Eagles to the 2011 Conference USA Championship.
 Southern Miss ranked fourth nationally in interceptions, seventh in pass efficiency defense, tenth in passing yards allowed/attempt and set an NCAA single-season record with eight interceptions returned for touchdowns.
 As a unit, the Golden Eagles finished the season as a Top-30 defense.

-The Birmingham Ala. native, who played defensive back at Alabama A&M and graduated with a degree in mathematics education, is married to Rashidah Brown and has one son, Asher-Grey Brown.
+The Birmingham Ala. native, who played defensive back at Alabama A&M and graduated with a bachelor's degree in mathematics education, is married to Rashidah Brown and has one son, Asher-Grey Brown.

 PLAYING CAREER: Alabama A&M, 1995-98; Tennessee Valley Vipers (af2), 1999.

-COACHING CAREER: Alabama A&M, 2000-01; Alabama State, 2002-07; Texas Southern, 2008; LSU, 2009; Southern Mississippi, 2010-11; South Carolina, 2012-15; Birmingham Southern, 2016; Alabama State, 2017; Louisville, 2018; Old Dominion, 2019; McNeese State, 2020; Pittsburgh Steelers, 2021-24; New Orleans Saints, 2025.
+COACHING CAREER: Alabama A&M, 2000-01; Alabama State, 2002-07; Texas Southern, 2008; LSU, 2009; Southern Mississippi, 2010-11; South Carolina, 2012-15; Birmingham Southern, 2016; Alabama State, 2017; Louisville, 2018; Old Dominion, 2019; McNeese State, 2020; Pittsburgh Steelers, 2021-24; New Orleans Saints, 2025-.